brianlam38/AWS-Certified-Security-Specialty/Chapter 1 - Security 101.md

     * You are responsible for locking your door, making sure windows are shut etc.

 AWS Security Responsibilities
-* Global infrastructure - their datacentres
+* Global infrastructure - their data centres
 * Hardware, software, networking and facilities - all their hardware, software such as RDS / AWS operation systems etc.
 * Managed services - S3, DynamoDB etc.